neurallayer/Photon.jl/README.md

 This software is still alpha quality and there remain many things to do.

 - Add typing to assist the compiler and development
-- Extend unit tests to cover more code
+- Extend unit tests to cover more code (> 90%)
-- Implement dataset + dataloader
+- Implement dataset + dataloader with support for threading
 - Implement more models (resnet,...)
-- Write documentation
+- Write tutorials and improve code documentation
-- Finalize the Workout API
+- Finalize the API's so we can release 1.0
-- Add more type of layers
+- Implement more complex layers like attention
+- Saving and restoring workout state
-- Add more loss functions
+- More loss functions
-- Add more optimisers
+- More optimisers
+- Once stable, create proper back-end abstraction to support other frameworks

 And b.t.w, we are always open in accepting contributions ;)